insightlake/Kafka-Validator/README.md

 * Run bin/insightlake command.
 * Open browser with URL as http://localhost:8080/
 * Change configuration in /conf folder to set different ports
-* By default H2 database is used, you can change the database details in jdbc.properties file
+* By default H2 database is used.
+* If you want to change Database H2 to mysql, Configure mysql proeprty in jdbc.properties file.
+* Configure new changes in insightlake script.

 ## Demo Link